Conveyancing Quality Scheme - What does it mean?

 Ownership in Common:

 If you have owned your property for a long time it is possible it is still UNREGISTERED.
-If so, you can protect against the deeds being lost (a very sorry state of affairs) by having a voluntary registration of them at a reduced Land Registry fee, for a modest fee to us for doing it (we can estimate for you).
+If so, you can protect against the deeds being lost (a very sorry state of affairs) by having a voluntary registration of them, for a modest fee to us for doing it (we can estimate for you).

 The Land Registry (a Government Department) would love to have all property in England and Wales registered, as it would make their life easier, and yours when you come to sell.